vttale/nsec5/README.md

    Parameters" in subregistry "Resource Record (RR) TYPEs", by defining the following new RR types:

-   NSEC5KEY value XXX.
+   NSEC5KEY value TBD.

-   NSEC5 value XXX.
+   NSEC5 value TBD.

-   NSEC5PROOF value XXX.
+   NSEC5PROOF value TBD.

    This document creates a new IANA registry for NSEC5 algorithms.
 This registry is named "DNSSEC NSEC5 Algorithms".
 The initial content of